vEnhance/web.evanchen.cc/input/usemo.md

 However, it is one of few
 proof-based contests **open to all US middle and high school students**.

-The USEMO is hosted on the
-[Art of Problem Solving website][aops-usemo].
+The USEMO is hosted on the [Art of Problem-Solving website][aops-usemo].
-This contest is _not_ sponsored by the Math Association of America
-(which runs the [USAMO][usamo]).
+This contest is _not_ sponsored by the Math Association of America (which runs the [USAMO][usamo]).

 The difficulty of the contest is intended to be similar to [IMO][imo].